yusufm/smallfactory/README.md

   All PLM data lives in your Git repo in readable, version-controlled files.

 - **🧭 Opinionated conventions**
-  Smallfactory defines strict defaults so you don’t have to invent your own workflows or structure.
+  smallFactory defines strict defaults so you don’t have to invent your own workflows or structure.

 - **♻️ Backward compatible**
   Formats and tooling evolve carefully, with minimal breaking changes.